MAXY43/diss/README.md

 on the command line.
 (The format for continuous data is similar to that for discrete data except there is no line for arity.)
 For example

-`python rungobnilp.py --score BGe data/gaussian.dat`
+`python rungobnilp.py --score fNML data/asia_10000.dat`

 or, to find a higher scoring Gaussian network (with BGe score -53258.9402):